Sidahmeders/Sidahmeders/README.md

 <br />

 ### why I am the best fit for any comany
-#### well ?? cuz i can take your moneny and give no feedback whatsoever
+#### well ?? cuz i can take your money and give no feedback whatsoever
 -->